bastiendmt/nest-blog/README.md

 For calling APIs, you can use the VSCode extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 You can then open any `file.http` and click on the `Send Request` button.

 📔 to avoid id duplication, use the syntax `@variable = value` to define a variable that can be used in requests.

+## My comments about the test

+My approach to this test was to :

+- connect MongoDB
+- create CRUD operations for articles
+- create basics operations for authors
+- link articles to authors
+- implement unit tests
+- create a filter method for articles
+- create a `/articles/with-authors` endpoint to get articles with their authors
+- create the rabbitmq queues
+- create a rabbitmq mock consumer

+### Articles's Authors

+Not sure wether to use the author id or the author name when creating an article.
+I chose the id because I'm used to this schema.

+### RabbitMQ

+Never worked with RabbitMQ before but pretty straight forward to implement.

+### Types

+I mostly used implicit types for this project.
+As the project gets larger, explicit types might be better.